Who can apply for an Australia Awards Fellowship?

 Can Fellows travel to Australia more than once to undertake the Fellowship?

 No. Fellowship activities must be concluded within the one visit to Australia.
 DFAT does not currently fund multiple trips to Australia for the same Fellow to undertake activities several times throughout the year.

 Can Fellows be nominated for more than one Fellowship in a single Round?

-A Fellow may be nominated for more than one Fellowship, however, if more than one application is successful, Australian Host Organisations may be asked to select the most relevant program for the Fellow’s participation.
+A Fellow may be nominated for more than one Fellowship.
+However, in case where a Fellow has been nominated in multiple successful applications, the Australian Host Organisations should provide the Fellowships Secretariat the name of the Fellow and the relevant Fellowships application ID.
+In such cases, Australian Host Organisations may be asked to select the most relevant program for the Fellow’s participation.